NAVICULAR BONE ANATOMY

 • Rounded prominence on the medial surface

-• Easily palpable through the skin
+• Easily palpable through your skin

 • Important landmark in clinical examination